mduqueoviedo/aoc21/README.md

 Not a specially elegant solution here, just make sure we don't read out of bounds.
 Instead of reading line by line, extract "read 2 future readings" logic into a function and iterate with it.

+### Day 2

+#### Star 1

+Pretty straightforward, easy to understand challenge.
+Probably a lot of room for code-golfing here!!

+#### Star 2

+The main challenge here for me was _reading the challenge slowly_ and understand what changed with regards to the first star! :facepalm: